California mother charged with murdering her 3 children | WTOP

 LOS ANGELES (AP) — An East Los Angeles woman was charged Wednesday with killing her three children, including a baby, earlier this week.

+“In an instant, three innocent children were taken from us and we are crestfallen,” Los Angeles County District Attorney George Gascón said in a statement.
+“Nothing is more heartbreaking than the tragic betrayal of a parent failing to protect their children.”

 The children were found dead in a bedroom of their home on Monday.
-Authorities have said there were no obvious signs of trauma, and the prosecution statement did not specify the cause of death.
+Authorities have said there were no obvious signs of trauma and authorities hadn’t been called to the home by any previous indications of trouble.

+The prosecution statement didn’t specify the cause of death.
+However, family members have said Chico suffered from depression and that she suffocated them and then tried to kill herself, KABC-TV reported.

 The coroner’s office identified the children as Mia Camila Rodriguez, 4, and her brothers Mason Mateo Rodriguez, 3, and Milan Mateas Rodriguez, who was 1 month old.